-- Educated people should listen and see more, be passionate about differences, and love ideas that are different from them, not rigid.
+- Educated people should listen and see more, be passionate about differences, and love ideas that are different from theirs, not rigid.

 - As women, we need to be freed from subterfuge and prove ourselves as independent people.

-- Express opinion, take action, defy compliance.
+- Express opinion, take action and defy compliance.
 I have lived my whole life being told by other people.
 Their voices were sonorous, authoritarian, and absolute.
 But I never realized before that my voice could be as powerful as theirs.